-As a vision statement, a mission statement business plan looks at the big picture and that’s what makes it so similar to the vision statement.
-But, this statement brings a lot of action-oriented connotations to the vision and makes it more concrete and solid.
-The mission statement business plan can refer to a problem the company is facing or a goal to be attained, and without going into the nitty-gritty of facts and figures, the statement just provides a hint of the solutions that the company plans to implement to resolve the issue or the best possible route to getting to the goal.
+As a vision statement, a mission statement business plan looks at the big picture, similar to the vision statement.
+But this statement brings a lot of action-oriented connotations to the vision and makes it more concrete and solid.
+The mission statement business plan can refer to a problem the company is facing or a goal to be attained, and without going into the nitty-gritty of facts and figures, the statement provides a hint of the solutions that the company plans to implement to resolve the issue or the best possible route to getting to the goal.

 Some of the characteristics reserved by the mission statement business plan are given as follows:

-- Short – A mission statement business plan is always a concise and short statement, but not as short as a vision statement.
+- Short – A mission statement business plan is always concise and straightforward, but not as fast as a vision statement.
 It gets to the point in one sentence.

 - Action-oriented – The mission statement business plan will belt out the actions that the organization will be part of to achieve the set goal.
-With eyes on the outcome of the business, the mission statement business plan will properly guide the employees and managers towards attaining that goal.
+With eyes on the outcome of the business, the mission statement business plan will adequately guide the employees and managers toward attaining that goal.

-- Broad – Good mission statement quality will have a sense of a broad outlook towards the goal to be achieved, encouraging multiple perspectives and views to help get there.
+- Broad – Good mission statement quality will have a sense of a general outlook toward the goal to be achieved, encouraging multiple perspectives and views to help get there.